nf-core/sarek/README.md

 To configure which processes will be runned or skipped in the workflow.
 Different steps to be separated by commas.
 Possible values are:
 - preprocessing (default, will start workflow with FASTQ files)
-- realign (will start workflow with non-paired T/N BAM files)
+- realign (will start workflow with BAM files (with T/N BAMs that were not realigned together))
-- skipPreprocessing (will start workflow with paired T/N BAM files)
+- skipPreprocessing (will skip entire preprocessing (Only with T/N BAMs that were realigned together))
 - MuTect1 (use MuTect1 for VC)
 - MuTect2 (use MuTect2 for VC)
 - VarDict (use VarDict for VC)